rakshita-vijay/oops-project/README.md

 ### 5.2 Furniture and Fixture Library

-The application includes a comprehensive catalog of furniture and fixtures with realistic dimensions[2]:
+The application includes a comprehensive catalog of furniture and fixtures with realistic dimensions:

 **Furniture Collection**:
   - **Table**: 55x30 pixels - Perfect for dining or work surfaces